Professor Michael O'Neill

 Michael O’Neill is Professor of English.
 He was Head of Department from 1997 to 2000 and from 2002 to 2005.
 From 2005-11, he was a Director (Arts and Humanities) of the Institute of Advanced Study (IAS) at Durham University; he served as the Acting Executive Director of the IAS from January 2011 until May 2012.
 He is a Founding Fellow of the English Association, on the Editorial Boards of the Keats-Shelley Review, Romantic Circles, Romanticism and Victorianism on the Net, Romanticism, The Wordsworth Circle, and CounterText, Chair of the International Byron Society's Advisory Board and Chair of the Wordsworth Conference Foundation.
 In 2005 he established and is Director of an intra-departmental research group working on Romantic Dialogues and Legacies.

 Professor O’Neill has published on Romantic literature, especially the work of Percy Bysshe Shelley, on Victorian poetry, and on an array of British, Irish, and American twentieth- and twenty-first-century poets.
 His research has concentrated on questions of literary achievement and of poetic influence, dialogue, and legacy.
 Books published relatively recently include (with Michael D. Hurley) Poetic Form (CUP, 2012), and, co-edited with Anthony Howe and with the assistance of Madeleine Callaghan, The Oxford Handbook of Percy Bysshe Shelley (2013; paperbacked 2017).
 He is the co-editor (with Mark Sandy and Sarah Wootton) of two volumes from Pickering & Chatto: Venice and the Cultural Imagination (2012) and The Persistence of Beauty: Victorians to Moderns (2015).
 His third collection of poems Gangs of Shadow was published by Arc in 2014 and his fourth collection of poems Return of the Gift appeared from the same publisher in 2018.
-His edited collection of essays John Keats in Context appeared from Cambridge University Press in 2017, and in the same year The Romantic Poetry Handbook, co-authored with Madeleine Callaghan, was published by Wiley Blackwell.
+His edited collection of essays John Keats in Context came out from Cambridge University Press in 2017, and in the same year The Romantic Poetry Handbook, co-authored with Madeleine Callaghan, was published by Wiley Blackwell.
 Professor O'Neill is editing Coleridge for Oxford's 21st-century Authors series and he is writing a book on Shakespeare and English Poetry for OUP.